 Prior to joining GPPi in 2012, Katrin lived in Hangzhou, China.
 Earlier, from 2007 – 2010, she was a researcher at the Ludwig Boltzmann Institute of Human Rights.
 During this time, she completed a PhD at the University of Vienna on European human rights diplomacy vis-à-visChina.
 For her dissertation she received the Körber Foundation’s Deutscher Studienpreis, which honors outstanding PhD research of particular value to society.

 Outside of think tanks and academia, Katrin has also worked at the United Nations Development Programme (UNDP), serving at various duty stations between 2001 and 2007.

-Katrin studied at the Universities of Bonn and Florence, as well as King’s College London.
-She received scholarships from the German Academic Exchange Service (DAAD), the German National Academic Foundation, the Haniel Foundation, and the Fritz Thyssen Foundation.
-Currently, she is a Schumpeter Fellow of the Volkswagen Foundation, and was a visiting fellow at the Carr Center for Human Rights Policy at Harvard’s Kennedy School of Government in 2016.
+She studied at the Universities of Bonn and Florence, as well as at King’s College London.
+She has received scholarships and research grants from the German Academic Scholarship Foundation, the German Academic Exchange Service (DAAD), the Haniel Foundation, the Fritz Thyssen Foundation, and the Volkswagen Foundation.